Over the years, iceberg lettuce has been given a pretty bad rap.

 The FDA has approved irradiation of the lettuce as a way to eradicate many diseases, but at what cost?
 (9).

-One last thing you should know, iceberg lettuce has been found to have allergens similar to those found in carrots (10).
+Iceberg lettuce has been found to have allergens similar to those found in carrots (10).
 So if carrots cause you irritation, it’s very possible that Iceberg lettuce may do the same.

 Down to the Last Leaf